When should you file a home insurance claim?

 • The damage is from normal wear and tear

-Homeowners insurance policies typically include a “failure to maintain” exclusion, which allows the carrier to deny a claim based on lack of proper maintenance or negligence.
-If you know you have a leaky roof or the shingles are past their rated lifespan and starting to pull away, it’s your responsibility to see that they’re replaced.
-If the roof caves in because it wasn’t properly maintained, the insurer may deny your claim.
+Homeowners insurance policies include a “failure to maintain” exclusion, which allows the carrier to deny a claim based on lack of proper maintenance or negligence.
+Homeowners insurance does not cover damage caused by a lack of maintenance.
+If a roof fails because shingles were past their rated lifespan and not replaced, the insurer can deny the claim under the failure-to-maintain exclusion.

 How long does a home insurance claim stay on your record?